June 11, 2019 Democratic Primary Election

 2019 Precinct Changes

 Following a public hearing on January 12, City Council passed an ordinance to establish two new voting precincts in Alexandria.
-The changes are being made now, and notices to voters will be sent soon.
+Notices to voters impacted by the change were mailed in mid-April.
 The new precincts will be in place for all elections beginning in June, 2019.

 The new Olympus precinct will use the Olympus Condominium (6301 Stevenson Avenue) as the voting location and impact the boundary lines of the current Tucker, Beatley and Cameron Station precincts.